sebastian-eck/I-MaT/README.md

 The **Interactive Music Analysis Tool (I-MaT)**[^1] is a modular program designed for producing visualizations and statistical analyses of sheet music files.
 It is based on the **music21** python library ([GitHub repository](https://github.com/cuthbertLab/music21.git)), developed by the Massachusetts Institute of Technology (MIT),[^2] and was originally created as a sub-project of the fellowship project Computer-assisted Music Analysis in Digital University Teaching ([Computergestützte Musikanalyse in der digitalen Hochschullehre, 2021, project report (PDF)](https://stifterverband.org/file/10986/download?token=tl9S2EL_)).[^3]

-The project was located at the Institute for Musicology Weimar-Jena at the Franz Liszt University of Music Weimar[^4] and was funded by the Thuringian Ministry for Economy, Science and Digital Change and the Deutscher Stifterverband.[^5]
+The project was located at the Department of Musicology Weimar-Jena at the Franz Liszt University of Music Weimar[^4] and was funded by the Thuringian Ministry for Economy, Science and Digital Change and the Deutscher Stifterverband.[^5]

 ## Project Overview